 Most Vodou adherents are also practicing Catholics, seeing the loa and the saints as one in the same, and Bondye and God the Father as the same being.
 There's a saying in Haiti that the nation is 90% Catholic and 100% Vodou.

-And the fact that the whole town is very anti-catholic in the first place (to a point where using the necronomicon to rise the dead is veiwed better than reading form a Catholic bible)
+And the fact that the whole town is very anti-Catholic in the first place (to a point where using the Necronomicon to raise the dead is viewed better than reading form a Catholic Bible).

 It's also revealed that his blood-bending father routinely abused him and his little brother Tarrlok, forcing them to fight each other at one point.
 Given how he still treats his little brother like a child, and spouts platitudes rather than facing up to his problems, he may be overcompensating for his father's legacy.
 The man also had no shame about faking a facial scar or letting loose a massive geyser of water once his cover was blown.
 He sees himself as a Dark Messiahdoing what needs to be done.